Close

 All visa-free travelers must present:

-• Passport valid for at least 3 months beyond departure date
+• A passport valid for at least 3 months beyond your planned departure date from the Schengen area

 • Proof of sufficient funds and return transportation